Aaron Laing

-Aaron Matthew Laing (born July 19, 1971) is an American former professional football tight end in the National Football League (NFL) who played for the San Diego Chargers and St. Louis Rams.
+Aaron Matthew Laing (born July 19, 1971) is an American former professional football player who was a tight end in the National Football League (NFL) for the San Diego Chargers and St. Louis Rams.
 He was selected in the fifth round of the 1994 NFL draft with the 137th overall pick.
 He played college football for the Lamar Cardinals and New Mexico State Aggies.